Working Parties: Green Spaces, Roads, Pavements and Footpaths, Finance and Governance, Newsletter, Publicity, Traffic Calming Measures

 Interests on council – defibrillator group, planning, youth and children (all to be honest!!!)

 Qualifications; Masters in Education – leadership & management, BSC (Hons) Chemistry, PGCE (post grad certificate in education)

-Working Parties: Notice Boards, Nature Walk, Grants, Publicity, Parish Plan, Youth and Children
+Working Parties: Notice Boards, Nature Walk, Funding Sources, Publicity, Parish Plan, Youth and Children

 About me: I have lived in the locality for over 40 years.
 We have a busy life enjoying time with our grandchildren, pets and friends.
 I have worked in industrial sales, sales management and business development for the majority of my working life and I am recently retired.
 My aim, where possible, is to assist in the preservation of the natural beauty and wildlife locally and to encourage pride in our area.
 I am also interested in helping to expand any facilities which may be of interest to both existing and future residents within the Parish.

 Working Parties: Planning, Greenspaces, Nature Walk, Roads, pavements and Footpaths

 About me: Born in Burton Upon Trent, I moved to Brizlincote 20 years ago.
 I have always enjoyed getting involved in my surroundings and when an opportunity came to join the Parish Council I decided to take it.
 I am retired, I joined Burton U3A and my hobbies include walking, photography and crafts.
 I am an active member of the Brizlincote WI and hope to get them involved in as many projects as I can.

 Working Parties: Parish Plan, Nature Walk, Website and Facebook